zachwill/moment/README.md

 # Create a moment that would normally be pretty hard to do
 moment.date("2 weeks ago")

-# Create a future moment that would otherwise be really difficult
-moment.date("2 weeks now")

 # Create a moment from the current datetime
 moment.now()